Anodizing metals improves their surface hardness, and corrosion resistance while providing an appealing look that every manufacturer desires.

 Anodizing is an electrolytic operation that is generally performed on Aluminum and its alloys.

-Though challenging, anodizing of steel can also be achieved by following proper procedures to attain a protective coating over steel workpieces.
+Though challenging, anodizing of steel and stainless steel can also be achieved by following proper procedures to attain a protective coating over steel workpieces.

 It deposits an oxide layer over the base metal thereby preventing it from corrosion and scratches even under abrasive conditions.